Skip to main content

 4. Track as much data as possible from the fundraising event: whether you use a fundraising software or any number of fundraising tools, just make sure to track as much data as possible so you can continue to improve for the next time around.

-Once you find and create a process to do these tasks regularly, then you will be well on your way to defining excellent ways to raise money for your church.
+Once you find and create a process to do these tasks regularly, then you will be well on your way to defining excellent ways to raise money for your church budget.
 Now, all you need are some effective fundraising ideas to get started.

 Sign up for regular insights on how to pastor and lead better.